 - 1.Buddhism seems to have become more and more willing to admit exceptions as time passed.
 Mahayana tends to accept the need for killing to prevent worse outcomes; and as we shall see, this is a major theme in Vajrayana.
 In Mahayana, the standard authority is a passage in the Upaya-kaushalya Sutra about a previous incarnation of the Buddha who was a sea-captain.
 He had a ship full of passengers, one of whom planned to sink the boat, killing all on board.
 The Buddha hacked this misguided individual to death with an axe, thereby saving 500 lives.
 The Sutra’s analysis of this event is somewhat confused, but the general sense is that this was the right thing to do.

-- 2.When he discusses the ethics of killing in Buddhism, my teacher Ngak’chang Rinpoche often mentions his uncle, an officer in the German army during WW II, who was killed for his involvement in one of the unsuccessful plots to assassinate Hitler.
+- 2.When he discussed the ethics of killing in Buddhism, my then-teacher Ngak’chang Rinpoche often mentioned his uncle, an officer in the German army during WW II, who was executed for his involvement in one of the unsuccessful plots to assassinate Hitler.
 It is never possible to know what would have happened if history went differently, but probably most people would agree that it would have been better if Rinpoche’s uncle had killed Hitler, rather than vice versa.